 |Concert Choir-Rose Hill

 |Concert Choir-Lincoln Center

 |Afro-Latin Music Ensemble

 Coached Chamber Music

-Students can enjoy playing chamber music together in a coached ensemble (MUSC 1231).
+Students can enjoy playing chamber music together in a coached group (MUSC 1231).
 The groups are coached by Fordham’s network of private music teachers and count as a kind of music lessons.
 Students are placed in appropriate small groups, with up to four players, by instrument and experience.
-Students will be charged the cost of lessons; applicable fees/rates are published on the music department website.
+Students will be charged the cost of lessons (lower than individual lessons); applicable fees/rates are published on the music department website.

 The major in music is available at Fordham College at Rose Hill and Fordham College at Lincoln Center.
 Students in Fordham's School of Professional and Continuing Studies may major in music only if they receive the approval of their advising dean and/or department, and their schedules are sufficiently flexible to permit them to take day courses at the Rose Hill or Lincoln Center campuses.

 Fordham College at Rose Hill students: The requirements above are in addition to those of the Core Curriculum.